When are you required to disclose employee misconduct?

 This ruling is important for all employers who know that a former employee has committed misconduct in the past.
 In sum, the Illinois Supreme Court found that an employer has a duty, when providing information to a former employee’s prospective new employer, to use reasonable care in ensuring that the information provided is accurate where it is foreseeable that injury might result from providing inaccurate information.

-If you have been injured as the result of negligence or misconduct, or if you operate a business and are concerned about disclosure of employee information, the attorneys at DeBlasio and Donnell are prepared to help.
-They can be reached at (630) 560-1123 or via our website at http://dd-lawfirm.com/contact.php.
+If you have been injured as the result of negligence or misconduct, or if you operate a business and are concerned about disclosure of employee information, the attorneys at DeBlasio Law Group are prepared to help.
+We can be reached at (630) 560-1123 or via our website at http://DGLLC.net/contact.